-4 Describe domestic legislation governing investment agreements with the state or state-owned entities.
+Describe domestic legislation governing investment agreements with the state or state-owned entities.

-Article 29-3(1) of the Public Accounting Act (Act No. 35 of 1947) and article 234(2) of the Local Autonomy Act (Act No. 67 of 1947) require that when the Japanese government or local public bodies intend to enter into a sales contract, lease, contract for work or other contract, in principle, it must put the contract out to tender by issuing a public notice and having persons make offers.
-Entering into a contract without a public tender is only allowed in limited circumstances permitted by laws and regulations.
-With enterprises run by the local government, such as water supply enterprises and transportation enterprises, regulations under the Local Autonomy Act shall apply pursuant to the Local Public Enterprise Act (Act No. 292 of 1952).
-When the independent administrative agencies provided for in paragraph (1) article 2 of the Act on General Rules for Independent Administrative Agency (Act No. 103 of 1999) enter into a contract, a public tender by issuing a public notice and requesting applications is required, in principle.
+Article 29-3(1) of the Public Accounting Act (Act No. 35 of 1947) and article 234(2) of the Local Autonomy Act (Act No. 67 of 1947) require that when the Japanese government or local public entities intend to enter into a sales contract, lease, contract for work or other contract, in principle, it must put the contract out to tender by issuing a public notice and having persons make offers.
+Entering into a contract without a public tender is only allowed in limited circumstances specifically set out in laws and regulations.
+With enterprises run by a municipal government, such as water supply enterprises and transportation enterprises, regulations under the Local Autonomy Act apply pursuant to the Local Public Enterprise Act (Act No. 292 of 1952).
+When the independent administrative agencies (as provided for in article 2(1) of the Act on General Rules for Independent Administrative Agency (Act No. 103 of 1999)) enter into a contract, a public tender by issuing a public notice and requesting applications is required, in principle.